TomShacham/http4js/README.md

 ## To dos

 - streaming
-  - extract building up form when asked for form() or formField()
+  - big file mem usage test
+  - servers, https O
+  - clients, https O
+- refactor req and res to not use clone and instead construct new self
-  - servers
+- extract Form
-  - clients
+- example app
-- withOptions
+- withOptions on withPost
 - convenience response methods eg ok()
 - generalise routing to an interface, use totallylazy to implement new types of routing
 - chain withHeaders calls on an http client